 There *is* a better way to practice philanthropy

-This blog was originally published as part of MacArthur’s Perspectives on 100&Change blog series about the competition.
+“There *is* a better way to practice philanthropy” was originally published as part of MacArthur’s Perspectives on 100&Change blog series about the competition.

 I repent.
 After many years working at the Inter-American, Ford, and Oak Foundations, I now realize that the way we went about finding proposals, analyzing them, writing recommendations, securing approval, disbursing funds, and monitoring implementation was too much about us and not enough about the world.
 Year after year, the “invisible hand” of thousands of foundations individually going about their business drowns grantees in paperwork and guarantees that the social sector consistently functions as less than the sum of its parts.

 As the challenges facing the world arise, grow, and intersect, business as usual will no longer suffice.
 The Solutions Bank shows us that there is a better way to practice philanthropy.
 Why should nonprofits have to write individual proposals for each and every foundation they approach?
 In my current incarnation as a nonprofit executive, I am painfully aware of the effort involved in cramming a project into the endless online application formats used by foundations.
 It takes time for my organization to do and time for the multiple foundations to review my request and reject or approve it, but the world is not getting any better in the process.